reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

     sudo dpkg -i cantara-2.3.deb

 If you would like to remove Cantara at a later point, you can use `sudo apt-get remove cantara`.
 In addition to that, you can get Cantara as a [Snap](#snap) via the Ubuntu Software Store.

+{{% notice warning %}}
+This is not the latest version at the moment.
+Please wait till the latest versios been deployed as a Debian package or use snap in the meantime.
+{{% /notice %}}

 ### Snap